Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

 ml_pipeline_cfg = tp.configure_pipeline(id="ml", task_configs=[clean_data_task_cfg, predict_ml_task_cfg])
 ```

 To configure a scenario, you need to use `tp.configure_scenario` and the list of the related pipelines.
-With just a couple more lines you could add more pipelines/algorithms.
+You could add more pipelines/algorithms with just a couple more lines.

 ```python
 # Configure our scenario which is our business problem.
 scenario_cfg = tp.configure_scenario(id="scenario", pipeline_configs=[baseline_pipeline_cfg, ml_pipeline_cfg])
 ```

 The configuration is now complete.
 Now, you can create your scenario and execute it.
-When creating your scenario, Taipy will create your pipelines and when you submit the scenario, it will execute them through smart scheduling.
+When creating it, Taipy will create your pipelines, and when you submit the scenario, it will run them based on intelligent scheduling.
 Taipy knows which tasks to do before which one and will be able to cancel Jobs if a task is repetitive.

 ```python
 # Create the scenario